keras-team/keras-io/templates/getting_started/intro_to_keras_for_engineers.md

 - `TextVectorization` holds an index mapping words or tokens to integer indices
 - `Normalization` holds the mean and variance of your features

-The state of a preprocessing layers is obtained by calling `layer.adapt(data)` on a sample of the training data (or all of it).
+The state of a preprocessing layer is obtained by calling `layer.adapt(data)` on a sample of the training data (or all of it).

 **Example: turning strings into sequences of integer word indices**